NicheSign inStart a trial →

 What Pressmaster actually is

 Pressmaster.ai is an AI thought-leadership platform aimed at founders and executives.
-Its pitch, as of 2026-05-31, is "From invisible to authority.
+Its pitch, verified 2026-06-07, is "From invisible to authority.
 Become a thought leader in just 45 days."
 It interviews you like a journalist, builds an "AI-Twin" of your voice, and then generates and distributes articles and social posts on your behalf.
 The framing is autonomous: an AI team that works while you sleep, automating everything except authenticity.

-Where Pressmaster is genuinely ahead, and we will say this plainly, is distribution.
-It offers paid "Press Distributions" that push releases to global media and 1,500+ apps, generates long-form articles, and publishes directly into CMS platforms including WordPress, Webflow, Ghost, and Medium.
+Two things about Pressmaster are genuinely strong, and we will say both plainly.
+First, the interview-and-Twin approach is well-liked: because the content is pulled from your own recorded answers, users report it sounds like them and needs little editing.
+Second, distribution.
+Pressmaster offers paid "Press Distributions" that push releases to global media and a wide app network, generates long-form articles, and publishes directly into CMS platforms including WordPress, Webflow, Ghost, and Medium.
 If your priority is reach and one-click handoff to a published page, that is real muscle, and a draft-and-handoff tool does not match it.

 It also ships "Trendmaster," a trend feature, and a "Twin MCP" that exposes your trained voice-Twin to external clients.
-We will return to both, because both are narrower than they sound.
+Both are narrower than they sound, and the first is where the real difference lives.

 What does Niche do that Pressmaster doesn't?